1Deterministic/1D-Sync/README.md

         * **If you don't need**: install the packages **eyed3** and **python-magic-bin** with **pip** with the command `pip install eyed3 python-magic-bin`

 ## Utilization
-The executable will run indefinitely, so it's more apropriate to make it run in background.

-* Linux:

-    You can schedule its initialization using some tool of your distribution or desktop environment or use crontab.

-    * `crontab -e`
-    * add the line `@reboot python /path/to/folder/1dsync.py` ou `@reboot python3 /path/to/folder/1dsync.py`, depending on your distro.

-    Don't schedule its initialization to the root user, this can affect system folders if some destination parameter was mistaken.

-* Windows:
-    You can schedule its initialization creating a **.bat** file in the `Startup` folder of your user.
-For instance, the file `C:\Users\User\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\1dsync.bat` with the following content:
-    `start pythonw C:\path\to\folder\1dsync.py`

 Edit the file `Config/config.json`, changing the values on the right according to your preferences. **The values must be between quotes**:

 * `check_cooldown`: numerical value, in hours, between synchronization attempts. **Must be an integer numerical value greater than zero** - [optional, the default value is **1**]